ExchangeUnion/docs/XU-TechnicalPaper.md

 5. Privacy between two trading parties (not part of PoC)

 As it is the case on regular digital asset exchanges, a maker and a taker should have the option to remain anonymous to avoid biased behavior and preserve privacy.
 On payment channels this is taken care of by [onion routing](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md).
 A tor-hidden service for order book information exchange is currently being explored, but is not a priority for the PoC for now.

-It is evident, that the approach to enforce direct socket connections between peers to exchange order book information can't scale infinitely.
-We are targeting to establish a relay network of 'super nodes' in a later phase, where entities running an XUD can choose to forward and receive order book information from these super nodes.
-To become a super node for a peer, it has to provide a faster connection between two specific peers as a base requirement.
-This can be achieved for example through a strategic location on a fiber connection, where peers wouldn't have direct access to and help to further scale and speed-up order book information exchange.

 Also, there will be no complete global order book as such, containing all orders for each and every trading pair.
 Instead, orders will be propagated based on an XUDs preferences, e.g. only specific trading pairs or only from specific peers.
 Therefore, XUDs only maintain relevant parts of the order book.
-This approach ensures a more efficient system.
-XUDs constantly exchange order information with connected peers.
+XUDs constantly exchange order information and updates with connected peers.

 3.4.
 Security
 -------------